Logo-PTS-Color-Dark-Horizontal

 Trigger point injections

-Pain medicine specialists inject a small needle containing saline, local anesthetic and possibly cortisone, botox or platelet rich plasma.
+Pain medicine specialists inject a small needle containing saline, local anesthetic and possibly steroid, botox or platelet rich plasma.
 Platelet rich plasma uses your own blood platelets and growth factors to accelerate the natural healing process and reduce pain.
-Botox and cortisone also reduce pain.
+Botox and steroid also reduce pain.
 These injections can enable you to participate in physical therapy.
 Many people consider trigger point injections to be the single most effective therapy available for myofascial pain syndrome and related conditions.

 What Causes Myofascial Pain Syndrome?